stevegrunwell/code-review-for-me-and-you/slides/atomic-prs.md

 Note:

 * PRs should be as small as (reasonably) possible
-    - Big difference between ten small PRs with a few changes each v. one giant PR
+    - Big difference in cognitive load between ten small PRs with a few changes each v. one giant PR
 * Smaller PRs = faster reviews
     - Easier to grab between tasks
     - More likely to get done in a reasonable amount of time